davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 explores random forest regression for temperature with top-4 variables and holdout year
 * OpenMeteoEDA_202306_v001 explores random forest regression for temperature excluding top-4 variables and with holdout year

+### Expansions week of 18-SEP-2023
+* OpenMeteoEDA_202306_v001 explores random forest regression for temperature with variables of importance 2-5 and holdout year